-- ✓ You demonstrate your commitment to the Code through your leadership, personal behaviour and actions; - ✓ All of your direct reports receive an adequate induction to Tullow. - ✓ All of your direct reports have a copy of the Code and understand how to apply it: - ✓ You support staff who ask questions or raise concerns;

-- ✓ You supervise your staff, monitor your business activities and ensure compliance with the Code; - ✓ All reports of breaches of the Code are appropriately reported and investigated.
+- You demonstrate your commitment to the Code through your leadership, personal behaviour and actions. - All of your direct reports receive an adequate induction to Tullow and the Code and understand how to apply it. - You listen to and support staff who ask questions or raise concerns. - You supervise your staff, challenge behaviours not aligned to the Code, monitor your business activities and ensure compliance with the Code. - All reports of breaches of the Code are appropriately reported and investigated.